 Names to Remember

-Many argue that there were several times where his frontal assault could have been pulled back for defensive positioning, but he refused to change tactics.
+Many argue that there were several times when his frontal assault could have been pulled back for defensive positioning, but he refused to change tactics.

-If snow had not intervened to stop the Battle of Somme, the British and French could have very well won in the end.
+If the snow had not intervened to stop the Battle of Somme, the British and French could have very well won in the end.